Previous Humanities Forum 1999-2020

 1999-2000

-The Much Vaunted Flotilla of Commodore Barney: Archaeological Revisions of Maryland’s Cultural Landscape – Susan Langley, Maryland Historical Trust
+The Much Vaunted Flotilla of Commodore Barney: Archaeological Revisions of Maryland’s Cultural Landscape (Ancient Studies Week)– Susan Langley, Maryland Historical Trust

 Context Interpretation and Pleasure: Next Works and Words – Johanna Drucker, The University of Virginia